You remember that guy or gal you had a few classes with in college that wore black to every function?

 This helmet is not only a great collector’s item for any fan of Halo, it’s an eye-catching helmet on its own.
 It’s DOT approved with an ABS shell, reflective shield and D-ring chin strap as you’d expect on any full-face helmet.
 Released in 2015 with only a limited number still in circulation, you’ll have to hunt hard to find one of these.

-If you’re in the market for a unique and rugged lid, check eBay at the link below or contact the maker of the helmet.
+If you’re in the market for a unique lid, check eBay at the link below or contact the maker of the helmet.
+That said, it’s not the highest quality helmet.
+Read our Master Chief helmet guide for ideas on how to build a better version yourself.

 Baseball Cap Half Helmet